c o u r s e - s t r u c t u r e (introductory)

 A promo pack and personal web site will be created for each student.

-Final test at a Night Club (15 Minute set).
+4 week break then Final test at a Night Club (10 Minute set).

 WEEK 1.
 Intro to MIDI and how it can be applied to a basic home studio.